OfficeDev/outlook-dev-docs/docs/actionable-messages/adaptive-card-project-management-sample.md

         else if (invokeValue.Action.Verb == "projectSubmitComment")
         {
             // This function can contain your business logic
-            // to submit the comment and show the refresh car return await ProcessProjectSubmitComment();
+            // to submit the comment and show the refresh card return await ProcessProjectSubmitComment();
         }
         else